ToastCoder/cvect/README.md

 ### Usage:

-1. Download the vectoralg.h Header file and keep it in the same directory of your code.
+1. Download the vectoralg.h header file and keep it in the same directory of your code.

 2. Import vectoralg to your C++ program